A single copy of this article may be reprinted for personal, noncommercial use only.

-If confirmation is needed, your doctor may obtain an ultrasound — a painless exam that uses sound waves to obtain a picture of your uterus — to confirm the diagnosis and to map and measure fibroids.
-A doctor or technician moves the ultrasound device (transducer) over your abdomen (transabdominal) or places it inside your vagina (transvaginal) to obtain images of your uterus.
+- Ultrasound.
+If confirmation is needed, your doctor may order an ultrasound.
+It uses sound waves to get a picture of your uterus to confirm the diagnosis and to map and measure fibroids.
+A doctor or technician moves the ultrasound device (transducer) over your abdomen (transabdominal) or places it inside your vagina (transvaginal) to get images of your uterus.

 Other imaging tests